rcox771/Bamphreys/README.md

 # Bamphreys

-The best Bus App for getting around on Camp Humphreys, South Korea
+The best Bus App for getting around on Camp Humphreys.

-## Motivation

-## Credits
+## Acknowledgment
+This would not have been possible without the support from my 3rd MI Battalion extended family.
+Thanks for giving me the encouragement to see this through!

+    Anonymous Soldier:
+    > Hey Sergeant, I thought you said you were going to release the app this weekend >.>

 ## Dependencies